UAVmatrix/uavcast-pro-docs/docs/pages/camera/Configuration.md

 - Options: `PiCam HTTP, PiCam TCP/UDP, C615, C920, Custom Pipeline`

-Each camera uses different start code, also known as pipeline to be able to communicate or process the video source.
-UAVcast-Pro has three diffrent cameras pre-defined from the dropdown menu.
+Each camera uses different start code, also known as pipeline to be able to communicate or process the video source. uavcast has three diffrent cameras pre-defined from the dropdown menu.
 However, if your camera is not listed then you can insert a **custom pipline** with the [needed plugins](https://gstreamer.freedesktop.org/documentation/plugins.html) to match your current camera model and type.

-You can also send a test video by inserting the pipeline below to UAVcast-Pro custom field section, nice way to check if everything is working without the camera itself.
+You can also send a test video by inserting the pipeline below to uavcast custom field section, nice way to check if everything is working without the camera itself.

 Remember to change the Destination address:
 `gst-launch-1.0 videotestsrc ! x264enc ! video/x-h264, stream-format=byte-stream ! rtph264pay ! udpsink host=GCS_ADDRESS port=5600`